Aetopia/Stonecutter/README.md

 - Get the current cursor by calling `__x_ABI_CWindows_CUI_CCore_CICoreWindow->get_PointerCursor`.

-- Check if the current cursor was `null`, if null then:
+- If the current cursor is `null`:

   - Get the current bounds of the window by calling `__x_ABI_CWindows_CUI_CCore_CICoreWindow->get_Bounds`.